velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Sashuan bores into him with a glare for a moment before returning her handset to its holster.
 "Dismissed," she says, taking Jasmine by the arm and walking away without another word.

 There are a few people huddled under the tram station shelter when they arrive and find an unoccupied bench to sit on.
 Functionaries in Sisterhood and P.F. uniforms, some carrying briefcases, a few others shoulder bags.
-The Greens have been very strict about the use of tech, and it's rare to see even old Imperial computers anywhere but government offices these days, so at the lower levels mere paper and pen (gone are the days of drafting florid complaints to the local justiciar in breathless _yan tuai_ verse with a horsehair brush and six different inks, each more expensive than the last) is how nearly everything gets done.
+The Greens have been very strict about the use of tech, and it's rare to see even old Imperial computers anywhere but government offices these days, so at the lower levels mere typewriters, paper, and pen (gone are the days of drafting florid complaints to the local justiciar in breathless _yan tuai_ verse with a horsehair brush and six different inks, each more expensive than the last) is how nearly everything gets done.

 Comms gear is kept under particularly tight security, Jasmine's noticed.
 The telegraph services have been completely shut down.
 The impossibly small wireless handsets the local soldiers carry are unlike anything she ever saw in all her years as a *tian bèi,* sleek little metal things with only a couple switches and no tuning dial, as though they're hard-locked to a single frequency, and they behave in ways Jasmine didn't think radios could -- the voice procedure the Sisterhood uses now is nothing like the one it used in the old days, back when there was one bulky transceiver per chapterhouse, rather than one per *breast pocket*.
 The new devices must be Green tech; there's just no other explanation.
 If only she could get her hands on one of the things -- who knows what secrets their machine-spirits could be coaxed to spill.

 Jasmine reaches into her purse to reassure herself she still has her identicard.
 The one night she went out drinking with her old colleagues and managed to forget the thing is still seared into her memories.
-She may not be Zyahua but winding up at a restricted train stop during curfew without it still would be far, far worse -- though at least this time she has Sashuan to back her up.
+She may not be Zyahua but winding up at a restricted train stop during curfew hours without it would be far, far worse all the same -- though at least this time she has Sashuan to back her up.
 Still, not worth taking any chances.
 Her fingers tighten on the reassuring little strip of metal, and she lets out a quiet sigh of relief.
 Sashuan squeezes her hand.

 "It's gonna be okay, hon."